libremfg/rhize-docs/content/deploy/install/services.md

 After installing all other services, install the UI with these steps:

 1. Forward the port from the Router API.
-1. Open the UI YAML file.
+1. Open the UI Helm file.
 Update the `envVars` object with settings from the UI Keycloak client.
 1. Modify any other values, as needed.
 1. Install with Helm: